You may also like

-Today, with the closure of most of the tunnels, the construction sector is operating at less than 15 percent of its previous capacity, leading to the loss of more than 30,000 jobs.
+In 2013, with the closure of most of the tunnels, the construction sector operated at less than 15 percent of its previous capacity, leading to the loss of more than 30,000 jobs.

 Economists expect that the continuous closure of the tunnels will lead to a sharp decline in growth (3 percent by the end of 2013) and an increase in unemployment (43 percent by the end of 2013, compared to 32 percent in June 2013).